BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Related Works

 \textbf{Cross-view geo-localization with single frames:} To overcome the need for a ground-level database, cross-view geo-localization methods match ground images directly to overhead imagery, such as satellite photos or planimetric maps.
 Early deep-learning approaches focused on learning cross-view descriptors \cite{zhu2021vigor, xia2022visual, zhu2022transgeo, klammer2024bevloc}.
 These methods typically use contrastive learning to align the embedding of a ground image with that of its corresponding aerial patch.
 However, their accuracy is often limited by the discretization of the aerial map and a lack of explicit orientation modeling.
 While later work began to infer heading by encoding multiple rotations per grid cell \cite{xia2023convolutional, lentsch2023slicematch}, these estimates remain coarse.

 To achieve finer pose granularity, spatial-feature-alignment methods were introduced.
-These techniques, which include dense cross-correlation in BEV space \cite{fervers2023uncertainty, sarlin2023orienternet} and continuous-pose optimization \cite{shi2022beyond, song2023learning, shi2023boosting}, directly align learned features from both views.
+These techniques, which include dense cross-correlation in BEV space \cite{sarlin2023orienternet, fervers2023uncertainty} and continuous-pose optimization \cite{shi2022beyond, song2023learning, shi2023boosting}, directly align learned features from both views.
 Dense correlation methods attain high precision but require sweeping $K$ rotations over an $H{\times}W$ grid, resulting in a computational complexity of $\mathcal{O}(K H^{2}W^{2})$.
 Conversely, continuous optimization avoids this exhaustive search but is susceptible to converging in local minima.

 \textbf{Sequential estimation for temporal consistency:} Per-frame methods are fundamentally challenged by multi-modality and a lack of temporal consistency.
 Their reliance on single-frame observations provides no mechanism to distinguish between visually similar locations or to ensure the final trajectory is smooth and logical over time.
 To address this, sequential methods enforce chronological consistency.
 For instance, OrienterNet~\cite{sarlin2023orienternet} warps dense probability maps over time but requires ground-truth odometry.
-BEVLoc~\cite{klammer2024bevloc} embeds per-frame localizations into a pose graph but needs an approximate GPS signal to filter outliers.
+BEVLoc~\cite{klammer2024bevloc} embeds per-frame localizations into a pose graph but requires approximate absolute position fixes (e.g., GPS) to filter outliers.
 Similarly, a recent end-to-end particle smoother~\cite{younis2024learning} shows strong performance but is confined to urban scenes with planimetric maps.

 A common approach for sequential inference is to combine retrieval with a particle filter (PF) \cite{xia2021cross, hu2020image, zhou2021efficient}.
 In these systems, each particle represents a pose hypothesis and queries the descriptor of the nearest map cell for comparison with the ground-view descriptor.
 However, this technique inherits the limitations of retrieval-based methods, namely its dependence on grid discretization and coarse yaw bins, which blurs the likelihood distribution over a continuous pose space.